The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 Tom: Even as I learn and delve and learn and the chakras even develop I feel my ignorance, my true ignorance remains complete.
 I remain a toy of my imagination, pulled about by greed, excitement, and fear.

-Experience in the now is taken as an excuse by the basically frightened, confused, (spiritually) ignorant (me) for assessment, story-telling or -incorporating.
+Here is the form of my ignorance: Experience in the now is taken as an excuse by the basically frightened, confused, (spiritually) ignorant (me) for assessment, story-telling or -incorporating.
 Enjoyment of sense immediately provides ignorant emotional volition an opportunity to jump headward and put it together with mysteried situation.
-Instead:

 - Step up, see yourself amidst that symphony.